bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 - What is "NewSQL", and what is it trying to achieve?

   NewSQL is blend of traditional SQL and NoSQL databases.
-It tends to get best of both sides of traditional SQL and NoSQL
+It tends to get best of both sides of traditional SQL and NoSQL.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this